SOC-Monkey/phantom-operator/detections/detection_05_ads_execution.md

 - Alternate Data Streams are rare in legitmate environments, investigate thuroughly
 - Our execution from an ADS rule only detects powershell execs, other exec paths can be added such as cmd.exe

+---

-### Flase Positives and Tuning
+### Flase Positives
 - Testers or forensic analysts may set up alternate data streams as part of a legit workflow
 - Some installers may write an ads in %ProgramData%.

+### Tuning
+- Work with testers/analysts to whitelist legitmate streams
-Whitelist these installers if trusted
+- Whitelist trusted installers that write ads'
-- Can limit detections to only risky parent processes i.e powershel/cmd
+- Refine rule by analysing parent processes

+---

-### Playbook
+### Quick Playbook

 1. Pull the ParentImage to see where the stream creation happened
 2. Use ProcessGuid to try link to a ProcessCreate event